MarioRamosEs/MarkdownPortfolio/content/posts/don-pizza.md

 series: false
 cover_image: ./images/DonPizzaHeader.jpg
 canonical_url: false
-description: "Multi-platform application for DonPizza so that its customers can place orders.
+description: "Cross-platform application for DonPizza so that its customers can place orders.
 Linked with A3ERP"
 ---

 Don Pizza Orders allows its clients to: